JackObid/Terraform-Build-infrastructure-on-Aws-/README.md

-# Using Terraform to build-Infrastructure-on-Aws-
+# Using Terraform to build-Infrastructure-on-Aws
 Using Terraform to provision an EC2 instance on Amazon Web Services (AWS)

 ## Prerequisites